-Joshua had to command the people of Israel to stay away from the accursed things.
-By this he means the idols and things associated with the demonic and depraved worship of the people of Canaan.
-He told the people not to keep any of the spoils of the city for themselves.
-Everything was doomed either to be destroyed or else to be given to the service of God (all the silver and gold, and vessels of bronze and iron, are consecrated to the Lord-set apart to the treasury of the Lord).
+18Stay away from the accursed things or they would make Israel a curse by taking anything.
+19All the silver and gold, and vessels of bronze and iron, are consecrated to the Lord-set apart to the treasury of the Lord-20The people shouted!
 It wasn't the shout of an attacking army; it wasn't a shout of fear, but it was a shout raised in praise to their God who had promised them the victory.
 God is truly victorious!
 That which the people of Jericho trusted to be their defense proved their destruction because when the people shouted, the walls could not stand.
-Walls are meant to fall in our lives so God can come in, and that's what Israel did, ran into the city because the walls were utterly destroyed and it was time to come in.
-That's victory!
+Walls are meant to fall in our lives so God can come in.
+And that's what Israel did as they shouted the battle cry when they heard the sound of the trumpet.
+They shouted with a great shout, that the wall fell down flat, and they ran into the city because the walls were utterly destroyed, and it was time to come in, and they took the city!
+(6:18-20).